kaerus-component/uP/README.md

   Helper for identifying a promise-like objects or functions

-  * param Objectp - Object or Function to test
+  * param Object p - Object or Function to test
   * return Boolean - Returns true if thenable or else false